Japanese submarine I-37: Loss

 At 08:58 on 19 November 1944, the U.S. Navy netlayer USS Winterberry was laying a torpedo net across the western entrance to Kossol Roads when she sighted I-37 off the entrance.
 I-37 submerged, but 20 seconds later surfaced at a steep angle before submerging for a second time.
 Winterberry alerted the port director of Kossol Passage and the minesweeper USS YMS-33 of the sighting.
 YMS-33 commenced a search for I-37 but failed to detect her.
 At 0915, the destroyer escorts USS Conklin and USS McCoy Reynolds received orders to find and sink I-37, and U.S. Navy planes took off from nearby Peleliu to assist.
 The two destroyer escorts began a sonar search.

 At about 15:04 both Conklin and McCoy Reynolds obtained a sound contact, and at 15:39 McCoy Reynolds began her first attack, firing two patterns of Hedgehog antisubmarine projectiles.
 I-37 descended to a depth of 350 ft and began evasive maneuvers.
 McCoy Reynolds launched two more Hedgehog barrages before losing contact, by which time I-37 was at a depth of at least 400 ft.

 Conklin gained contact on I-37 at 16:03 and began her first Hedgehog attack at 16:15.
 Twenty-five seconds after she fired her Hedgehog barrage, her crew heard a single underwater explosion.
 Ten minutes later, Conklin fired a second Hedgehog pattern, and her crew heard another explosion 28 seconds later.
-Although each explosion indicated a hit, I-37 continued to maneuver, spoiling Conklin′s third Hegdehog attack by turning inside it, resulting in no hits.
+Although each explosion indicated a hit, I-37 continued to maneuver, spoiling Conklin′s third Hedgehog attack by turning inside it, resulting in no hits.

 At 16:45, McCoy Reynolds dropped a pattern of 12 depth charges set to explode at a depth of 450 ft.
 Her crew saw an air bubble about 25 ft in diameter rise to at least 5 ft above the surface, then heard a heavy underwater explosion.
-McCoy Reynolds lost contact with I-37 and had just regained it when at 17:00 a massive underwater explosion rocked her, temporarily disabling her sound gear.
+McCoy Reynolds lost contact with I-37 and had just regained it when at 17:00 a massive underwater explosion rocked McCoy Reynolds, temporarily disabling her sound gear.
 At 17:01, a huge air bubble reached the surface on her starboard bow at 08°07′N 134°16′E. Several smaller explosions followed, and neither destroyer escort gained any further contact on I-37.
 Debris and oil reached the surface in sudden gushes over a large area around both ships.
 By sunset, a whaleboat from McCoy Reynolds had retrieved wood stenciled with Japanese characters, polished pieces of instrument cases, deck planking, and a piece of human flesh with bits of steel embedded in it from the water, and by the time darkness fell an oil slick extended over several square miles as additional debris came to the surface, marking the demise of I-37.

 On 6 December 1944, the Imperial Japanese Navy declared I-37 to be presumed lost off Palau with all 113 hands.
 The Japanese removed her from the Navy list on 10 March 1945.